Robert Lake of Focal Point Coaching to be Featured on Close Up Radio

 Robert applies keen listening skills, specialized coach training, and years of business problem solving expertise to discern and address what each individual business owner wants to achieve.
 Listeners will enjoy learning of it all, particularly when it is voiced with his attractive British accent.

-Close Up Radio will feature Robert J. Lake in an interview with Jim Masters on Monday, December 9th at 1:00pm EST
+Close Up Radio will feature Robert J. Lake in an interview with Jim Masters on Tuesday December 10th at 9am Eastern

 Listen to the show on BlogTalkRadio